grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 Nmap done: 1 IP address (1 host up) scanned in 21.21 seconds
 ```

 TCP 80 is accessible as well as TCP 443.
 TCP 443's certificate gives us some good information in how to approach this one, as well as the CN being docker.registry.htb, which is also a clue.
 It might be related to Docker Registries.
+See below the certificate content pulled by nmap.

 ```
 443/tcp open  ssl/http syn-ack nginx 1.14.0 (Ubuntu)
 | http-methods: